wangx4/xiaofeiwang_FlaskFinalProject/readme.md

 # A simple flask app

-## What's the purpose of this app ?

-Offer a simple way to manage files, upload, download, delete and share.

-## What this app do ?

-Allow users to upload, download, delete and share thier files.
+## Narrative / outline
+This file storage app is an application to storage user's files.
+Users may upload, delete download and share thier files.Only logined user can upload,delete and share thier files, a anonymous user may download the file shared by other user with a access token.

 ## relational diagram